TheLinuxITGuy/Turtle-Dragonflight/README.md

 # Turtle Dragonflight
 A UI that brings the Dragonflight UI to Turtle WoW.
-I've only tested this on resolutions 1440p, 1080p, and 720p.
+Tested resolutions: 1440p, 1080p, and 720p.

 ## Installation
 #### This is a stand-alone addon made for the Turtle WoW 1.12 client.